What is responsible travel?

 • Respect posted rules

-• Be mindful of water and energy consumption, especially in countries lacking them
+• Pay attention to your water and energy consumption, especially in countries that lack them

 • Do not take "souvenirs" from natural areas

-• Buy items at their fair value to support the local economy
+• Buy objects at their fair value to support the local economy

-• Prefer donations to competent organizations committed to species preservation
+• Prefer donations to competent associations committed to species preservation

-• Denounce abuses on people, animals, or the environment
+• Report abuses against people, animals, or the environment

 • Share your experience with other travelers to raise awareness about responsible travel

-Here is a non-exhaustive list of different forms sustainable tourism can take:
+With growing demand, the offer of responsible tourism is increasingly diverse.
+Here is a non-exhaustive list of the different forms of travel that sustainable tourism can take:

 Ecotourism

-This is tourism focused on sustainable development, aiming to preserve biodiversity and cultural resources in a natural area.
-Awareness about these issues is crucial.
-Hiring a local guide to visit a national or regional park is an example of an ecological approach that promotes the local economy.
+This is tourism focused on sustainable development, aiming to preserve biodiversity and the cultural resources of a natural area.
+Awareness of these issues is essential.
+Hiring a local guide to visit a national or regional park is an example of an ecological approach that supports the local economy.

 Ecovolunteering

-These trips take an unusual form of assisting scientists on site.
-It's a great way to access protected natural sites forbidden to tourists.
+These trips take the unique form of helping scientists on site.
+It is a good way to access protected natural sites that are off-limits to tourists.
 Scientific research programs rarely have enough funding, which is why volunteers are welcome.

-Supporting local development projects, blending into host populations, solidarity tourism has as its cornerstone meeting people.
-Accommodations with locals, living at the locals' pace, participating in customs...
-Tourists are invited to live closely with local populations. ex: solidarity trip to Madagascar
+Supporting local development projects, blending in with host populations, solidarity tourism is centered on encounters and people.
+Staying with locals, living at the pace of the locals, participating in customs...
+The tourist is invited to live as close as possible to local populations.
+Example: solidarity trip to Madagascar

-It aims to involve local populations in tourism development.
-The local population is therefore central to this experience and is project-driven. ex: share a community experience in Bolivia
+Its goal is to involve local populations in the development of tourism.
+The local population is therefore central to this experience and carries the projects.
+Example: share a community experience in Bolivia

-There are many possibilities for accomplishing participatory responsible travel; from "couchsurfing" (staying anywhere in the world for free directly with locals) to "wwoofing" (Working Weekend in Organic Farms), traveling while staying directly with locals has never been easier.
-Being accompanied by a local (called "greeter") is increasingly common in tourism.
-Free access, authenticity, and flexibility are the keywords of these practices that are rooted in meeting and sharing.
+There are many possibilities to accomplish a participatory responsible trip: from "couchsurfing" (staying anywhere in the world for free directly with locals) to "wwoofing" (Working Weekend in Organic Farms), traveling while staying directly with locals has never been easier.
+Being accompanied by a local (called a "greeter") is increasingly common in tourism.
+Free, authentic, and flexible are the key words of these practices, which are rooted in meeting and sharing.

-More than just a program, it’s a state of mind.
-Slow tourism prioritizes "taking your time", encounters, local transport means, local gastronomy...
+More than a program, it is a state of mind.
+Slow tourism favors "taking your time", encounters, local means of transport, local gastronomy...
 Quality is more important than the quantity of travel experiences.
 Ideal for disconnecting.